 I see far too many people that spend hard earned time in the gym on exercises that don’t provide enough benefit.
-As long as you are healthy and have a good base in movement (squats, presses, push ups), this post should give you a few new things to think about on your next gym session:)
+As long as you are healthy and have a good base in movement (squats, presses, push ups), this post offers advice on how to maximize your time in the gym.

 Do you find yourself laying on your back? sitting in a chair? riding a bike or warming up for 20 minutes?
 There is nothing inherently wrong with this list but if you are trying to maximize your time and output, you can lay these exercises to rest.